fuzzylogicxx/fuzzylogic/posts/block-links-a-tricky-ui-problem.md

 ---
 date: "2020-03-12T09:18:02"
-title: Block Links: A tricky UI Problem
+title: "Block Links: A tricky UI Problem"
 description: A problem to solve or just a bad idea?
 tags: [development, links, buttons]
 ---